 My life sucked.
 I was miserable.
 I was unhappy.
 I was hurting.
 The grief stage was the hardest part for me because I didn’t feel comfortable confiding in anyone so I had to deal with the pain on my own.
-Which only made me feel more alone.
+It only made me feel more alone.
 Why me?
 That was the question I asked once I began to accept my new reality.

-2. Respect The Process
+2. Respect the process

 Perhaps this was a blessing in disguise all along.